 This morning, I was searching for a thematic drift in our conversation.
 It was my hope this could answer how to begin speaking to you.
 But I couldn’t see past the present.
 I tried to look out the window for inspiration, in the hope someone who looked like you would walk by.
 But there was no one.
 So, I returned to asking myself who will see this if you don’t receive it?
 How do I address an unknown listener, when I cannot say I know where this listener is?
 This knowing, that there is no public for my words, no listener for our conference, leaves me in a state of constant defeat.
 I confess, I am trying to fix myself from an uncertain condition, held together in parts, organised by a conflict of knowing where I want to stand.
 I am yet to take up a position on anything.
 A contrarian disguised as a confidant.
 You trust me, but I cannot ask you to do so.
 I have tried to understand where I feel I have failed, and failed you in particular, but my thoughts lack depth.
 I cannot seem to admit to myself that I am the failure, that this speechlessness is mine, and only mine.
 Each time I speak, or manifest something for you, I realise, I bear witness to the extent that even if I neither say nor show the truth, even if behind my mask, I am lying, hiding, or betraying, in every utterance, I am telling you the truth; I am telling you what I think; I bear witness in front of you.

 May 5th 2020

-become yours, and you had found a way to give it voice.
+The sun was shining.
+I tried to stand only to find myself falling.
+I looked at the glass I stole for you.
+But its meaning had changed.
+In your possession it had become yours, and you had found a way to give it voice.
 It spoke.
-And I was not
+And I was not able to respond.

 The past surrounds me, it steals my trajectory.